Teyras/MT/text/chapters/110_analysis.md

 could have more parallel measurements than there are CPU threads, some of which could run while other threads wait for IO.

-The parallel workers will be launched using GNU parallel, a relatively lightweight utility that simplifies the task of launching the same process N times in parallel with a variable parameter.
+The parallel workers will be launched using GNU parallel[@Parallel], a relatively lightweight utility that simplifies the task of launching the same process N times in parallel with a variable parameter.
 There are numerous alternatives to parallel with negligible differences (considering our use-case).
 In future work, we might evaluate the possible advantages of using these.

 ### Choice of Workloads